Cooking On The Ranch

 What You Can Expect From This Recipe

-Combining two of your favorite things, salmon and salsa proved to be a a winning dinner idea.
+Combining two of your favorite things, salmon and salsa verde proved to be a a winning dinner idea.

 Tender sweet oven-roasted salmon gets a kick of spice with a cumin, coriander, chile powder seasoning combo.
 And the tangy refreshing topping of Tomatillo Salsa makes this a delight on the palate.